bvgit80/Hands-on-with-Terraform-Cloud/README.md

 ### 1) Have a GitHub account

-If you don't have a GitHub account already, head over to https://github.com/ and create one for free!
+If you don't have a GitHub account already, head over to https://github.com/ and create one for free!!

 ### 2) Have a Terraform Cloud account